-Agreements on new pension plan are known
+Agreements on new pension plan specified in the transition plan

 Checked on: